 reducing inflammation, but care should be taken, because they have been known to increase cardiovascular stress and should not be taken during times of extreme physical exertion.
 Individuals experiencing mild pain that is not due to swelling may experience relief from pain by taking a medication such as Tylenol.
 Depending on the severity of joint pain a doctor may also elect to prescribe opiate based painkillers to accelerate patients pain and discomfort.

 Often individuals are unable to completely resolve joint pain from oral medications alone and must receive a steroid injection from a doctor.
 Steroid injections are typically used to treat arthritis, and chronic joint inflammation.
-Although steroid injections are the most common injection procedures for joint pain, doctors may also inject a substance known as hyaluronan, which is a synthetic version of joint fluid.
-Doctors may also use needles to drain fluid excess fluid buildups that may also contribute to joint pain.
+Although steroid injections are the most common injection procedures for this pain, doctors may also inject a substance known as hyaluronan, which is a synthetic version of joint fluid.
+Doctors may also use needles to drain fluid excess fluid buildups that may also contribute to chronic pain.